Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "And what was his answer?"

 "He’ll hear them out, but he wants the Corti to come to him.
-It’s, uh…well, they’re entering rut, to put it bluntly.
-It’s very important for the tribes, they have boys at trial, new Dancers, Rites of Womanhood too…"
+It’s, uh... well, they’re entering rut, to put it bluntly.
+It’s very important for the tribes, they have boys at trial, new Dancers, Rites of Womanhood too..."

 "And a cheetah-bear-T-rex monster to kill.
-Hmm…" Rockefeller jotted a note down. "...He won’t budge?
+Hmm..."
+Rockefeller jotted a note down. "...He won’t budge?
 They have to go to him?"

 "He’ll budge a little.
 I told him if the Corti visit the planet itself they’ll get what they’re after anyway, so he agreed to meet them on a ship in orbit on the condition that it has to be one of ours, or Gaoian."

 "Sensible.
 I assume you counselled him in that direction?"

 "A little.
-They’re… *extremely* perceptive.
+They’re... *extremely* perceptive.
 It’s a big part of why we took the two big guys to Earth after all.
 I’m pretty sure Vemik’s figured out all the basics of machines by now.
 Yan’s no different, he’s just more focused on protecting his people.
 Once he wrapped his head around the idea of, uh, ‘body-words’ inside his people that the Corti want, he figured out the rest well enough on his own."

 Rockefeller tilted his head.
 "Body-words?"

 "That’s about as good as I can get for *‘genetic information’* in their language."

 That got a laugh.
 "Right.
-That makes sense… Still, good work.
+That makes sense...
+Still, good work.
 The Corti might be on our side of the chamber at the Dominion Council these days, but that doesn’t mean they won’t exploit the crap out of the Ten’Gewek if they get the chance."

 Julian accepted the praise with a smile and a nod.
 "Thanks."

 Rockefeller grinned at him.
 "Nervous about that dinner?"

 "Yeah," Julian admitted.
-"I mean… what am I expected to do exactly?"
+"I mean... what am I expected to do exactly?"

-"Show up looking clean and handsome - you’ve got that part covered already - give an honest answer to any questions that come your way and just… don’t make an ass of yourself, basically.
+"Show up looking clean and handsome - you’ve got that part covered already - give an honest answer to any questions that come your way and just... don’t make an ass of yourself, basically.
 It’s not difficult, I promise."

 Somehow, Julian believed him.
-"Sounds simple enough…" he admitted.
+"Sounds simple enough..." he admitted.

 "It really is.
 I’m *pretty* sure you can make it through one evening without cussing, punching somebody or getting naked."
 That twinkling grin put in another appearance.
 "Which is about ninety-five percent of it."

 Julian laughed.
-"That other five percent will get you… What if I forget names?"
+"That other five percent will get you...
+What if I forget names?"

 "You’ll be *fine,"* Rockefeller assured him.
 "These people are human too.
 Most of ‘em."